 In this paper, I use Hannah Arendt's concept of "work" as a lens through which to examine the political implications of software development.

-Political Spaces: Building Democracies in a Digital Age
+The Shape of Democracy: Building Political Spaces in a Digital Age

 The politics of digital technologies extend beyond the design process; these technologies also have an effect on the daily habits and practices of their users.
 In this area of my work, I further investigate the political consequences of digital technologies, particularly the ways in which these technologies work to facilitate democratic practices in their users--or fail to do so.